supervisely-ecosystem/import-from-google-cloud-storage/README.md

 ## How To Use

 Application has 5 cards.
 User has to go through all these cards (steps).
-Let's loot at every step.
+Let's take a look at every step.

 ### Step 1.
 Provide path to CSV file